 Regardless of how we feel about people who are in prison, children have a right to see, to touch, and to speak with their parents (obviously, provided doing so poses no risks for the child).

-The problem begins early on for mothers who are pregnant when incarcerated, most of which are forced to hand the child over to authorities (and then either family or state services) immediately after birth.
-The detrimental short-term and long-term effects this can have on a child’s well-being are well-recognized, and have spurred on prisons in some states to adopt nursery programs.
+The problem begins early on for mothers who are pregnant when incarcerated, most of them are forced to hand the child over to authorities (and then either family or state services) immediately after birth.
+The detrimental short-term and long-term effects this can have on a child’s well-being are well-recognized and have spurred on prisons in some states to adopt nursery programs.

 The fact is that only 9 percent of incarcerated women will ever receive a visit from their under-18 children.
 Prisons are often too far away to be viable for family members to visit.
 They may not have dependable transportation, or associated costs may be too high.
 Over 50 percent of state prisons are between 101-500 miles away from an inmate’s last residence, and 43 percent of federal prisons are more than 500 miles away.